Salt × AI · differential edge

 Why this changes the math

 Want this for your team?
 AI uplift is bundled with every Saltify engagement — blue/green build-outs, multi-master deployments, VCF Salt installs.
-We don't charge extra for the prompt library, the MCP server, or the runbook templates.
+We don't charge extra for the prompt library, MCP server, or runbook templates.
 Talk to us.

 Built from production Saltify engagements + Anthropic's MCP spec.
 Patterns evolve as Salt and Claude both ship — last reviewed May 2026.